dexlens/lab/README.md

 # Lab
-A place for Concepts and Little Scripts.
+A place for Concepts, gathering ideas and Little Scripts.